Developer Workflow

 $ git rebase main

-Note: You will most likely run into conflicts that you will have to resolve.
+Note: You will likely encounter conflicts that you must resolve.

 Squashing Commits